- Huang chi

 Scientific evidence to support this use is lacking.

-Although laboratory studies and one clinical trial suggest that astragalus stimulates certain parts of the immune system, there is no proof from clinical trials that astragalus can treat the common cold.
+Although laboratory studies and one clinical trial suggest that astragalus stimulates certain cells of the immune system, there is no evidence from clinical trials that astragalus can treat common cold.

 - To treat diabetes